Sam Biddle: Education

 Biddle attended Johns Hopkins University, where he was a member of the Delta Phi fraternity and majored in philosophy.

 Career

 Biddle was formerly the editor of Valleywag, a technology news website owned by Gawker Media.
 In October 2014, he announced that he was leaving Valleywag and taking a sabbatical, after which he took another reporting position at Gawker.
 His writing focuses on Internet issues, such as cybersecurity and online political activism.
 In 2014, he was one of Vanity Fair's "News Disrupters," a "new breed of journo-entrepreneurs [striking] out on their own, cutting to the chase and influencing the masses without (much of) a filter."

-Biddle's articles have at times criticizing and making fun of technology companies and affluent people in the San Francisco Bay Area.
+Biddle's articles have at times criticized and made fun of technology companies and affluent people in the San Francisco Bay Area.
 New York Magazine has referred to Biddle as "perhaps the most hated journalist in the Bay Area", while an article in PandoDaily attacked him as a "grotesque hypocrite".